Floorp-Projects/Floorp/xpcom/docs/writing-xpcom-interface.rst

     ]

 It is probably worth reading over :ref:`defining_xpcom_components`, but the following config will be sufficient to hook up our component to the :code:`Services` object.
+Services should also be added to ``tools/lint/eslint/eslint-plugin-mozilla/lib/services.json``.
+The easiest way to do that is to copy from ``<objdir>/xpcom/components/services.json``.

 .. code:: python